 Do not feel like you need to provide details in your letter about why you are quitting.
 This is also not the space to complain about the company or co-workers.
 Keep your email brief and include only essential details, since a printout of this letter will likely in your employee file, and may be reviewed if you ever ask the company for a reference.

 Your emailed resignation letter should be sent to your immediate supervisor, with a copy to the Human Resources department at your workplace.
-Copy yourself on the message (cc: or bcc:) so you have a copy for your records.
+Copy your personal email address on the message (cc: or bcc:) so you have the email in your records.

 What to Include in Your Email Message

 When you quit a job using email, there is information you will need to include in your email message: